 Need a bid writing quote?

-Contact usCan I Respond to an ITT Using AI?
+Contact usCan I Respond to an Invitation to Tender (ITT) Using AI?

 The Uk Government has produced guidance on the implications of AI, bid writing and tenders.